MaestroAmu/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 # Loops, conditions and parsing

-In this project, I began working on loops and conditionals statements in Bash.
+In this project, I began working loops and conditionals statements in Bash.

 ## Helper File